ToshioCP/Gtk4-tutorial/gfm/sec9.md

 - 2: `gresources` tag can include multiple gresources (gresource tags).
 However, this xml has only one gresource.
 - 3: The gresource has a prefix `/com/github/ToshioCP/tfe3`.
-- 4: The gresource has `tfe3.ui`.
+- 4: The name of the gresource is `tfe3.ui`.
-And it is pointed by `/com/github/ToshioCP/tfe3/tfe3.ui` because it needs prefix.
+The resource will be pointed with `/com/github/ToshioCP/tfe3/tfe3.ui` by GtkBuilder.
+The pattern is "prefix" + "name".
-If you want to add more files, then insert them between line 4 and 5.
+If you want to add more files, insert them between line 4 and 5.

 Save this xml text to `tfe3.gresource.xml`.
 The gresource compiler `glib-compile-resources` shows its usage with the argument `--help`.